hpfem/hermes-python/README.rst

 ~~~~~~~

 Prior to building the wrappers, set the paths to your local
-repos "hermes" and "hermes-common".
+repos "hermes" and "hermes-python".
 This can be done by adding
 the following two lines (or similar) to your .basrhx file:

 export PATH_HERMES=/home/pavel/repos/hermes